seungeunrho/minimalRL/README.md

 Learn and practice basic RL algorithms with minimal lines of codes!
 (PyTorch based)

-All the environment is fixed to "CartPole-v1" from OpenAI GYM.
+Every environment is fixed to "CartPole-v1" from OpenAI GYM.

-You can just focus on the implementation.
+You can just focus on the implementations of various algorithms.